yugabyte/ybm-cli/docs/ybm_cluster_encryption.md

-## ybm cluster node
+## ybm cluster encryption

-Manage nodes for a cluster
+Manage Encryption at Rest (EaR) for a cluster

 ### Synopsis

-Manage nodes for a cluster
+Manage Encryption at Rest (EaR) for a cluster

 ```
-ybm cluster node [flags]
+ybm cluster encryption [flags]
 ```

 ### Options

 ```
   -c, --cluster-name string   [REQUIRED] The name of the cluster.
-  -h, --help                  help for node
+  -h, --help                  help for encryption
 ```

 ### Options inherited from parent commands